 Annotators reported that they still followed their intuition and only applied the rules step by step when in doubt.
-So it seems that annotators' intuition is strong, but nevertheless not precise to the video frame or that even native signers of the same sign language differ in their intuitions.
+So it seems that annotators' intuition is strong, but nevertheless not precise to the video frame or that even the hand moves away from the initial location, i.e. after the initial hold.

+native signers of the same sign language differ in their intuitions.
 Brentari & Wilbur (2008) suggested that people might pay attention to different parts of the signing stream when segmenting, but their research did not explain why that should still be the case for annotators who are signers of the same language.

 One of the obvious difficulties in finding the right point in time for cutting is that signing movement has to be reconstructed from the images in the video frames available.
 So one hypothesis was that this problem would become easier with higher frame rates.
-In an experiment, we asked annotators to apply the same rules to a video shot at 50 fps, and in fact they reported that they were more confident in their decisions (although not faster).
-Agreement still was in the range of ± 2 frames which now corresponded to only half the time jitter experienced before.
-While this convinced us to move all annotation work to 50 fps videos (either shot natively or deinterlaced from 25 fps at the expense of spatial resolution), we were still unsure how much our rules depended on the video's temporal resolution.
+In an experiment, we asked annotators to apply the same rules to a video shot at 50fps, and in fact they reported that they were more confident in their decisions (although not faster).
+Agreement still was in the range of $\pm 2$ frames which now corresponded to only half the time jitter experienced before.
+While this convinced us to move all annotation work to 50fps videos (either shot natively or deinterlaced from 25fps at the expense of spatial resolution), we were still unsure how much our rules depended on the video's temporal resolution.